 Northwestern Christian University is a member in good standing and has full theological recognition as educationally accountable by the International Association for Christian Educational Accountability (IACEA).
 The IACEA represents the Christian alternative to secular accreditation.

 International Association for Christian Educational Accountability

-The International Association for Christian Educational Accountability is a International organization for Christian evaluation of Theological accountability with the goal of maintaining the highest educational standards for its' member institutions.
-IACEA accountability standards are maintained through evaluation, compliance and accountability.
+The International Association for Christian Educational Accountability is an International organization for Christian evaluation of Theological accountability with the goal of maintaining the highest educational standards for its' member institutions.
+IACEA accountability standards are maintained through evaluation, compliance, and accountability.

 Job Placement and Community Programs

 Concerning job placement and community programs, Northwestern Christian University, like most online Degree programs, does not offer community referral or placement services for employment.
 We are a worldwide online educational program through which it would be geographically and logistically too expensive to offer such programs.
 By eliminating major expenses, we are able to provide quality educational online Degree programs at a fraction of the expense when compared to other more extravagant, yet geographically limited, institutional education programs at traditional universities, colleges, seminaries, and bible colleges.
 All NCU education is focused on preparing students for non-secular, religious avocations, and ministry positions only.